-Offshore wind cost predictions and the cost of outcomes
+Offshore wind cost predictions and cost outcomes

 A new paper from the Global Warming Policy Foundation shows that the cost of offshore wind power is high and barely falling.

 Since 2017, renewables advocates have argued that offshore wind power is now very cheap.
 However, closer examination of their claims reveals a different story.

 “In fact, if you read the small print, renewables advocates are only saying that windfarms coming on stream after 2018 will be cheap.
 But we now know this is not true.
 Windfarm developers announce their budgets before they start work, so we can see that almost all the forthcoming developments are just as expensive as anything built in the last few years .
 Even if these new windfarms perform much better than the older ones, they are only going to give us slightly cheaper power.”

 Montford also points out that the renewables advocates’ claims are already falling apart: